My name is Bella Florence. Welcome to my blog.

 I now use this space to share about my recovery at large, from multiple eating disorders, mental illness, and codependency in relationships.

-I write about my treatment (including individual therapy, family therapy, psychiatric therapy, nutritional counseling, residential eating disorder treatment, and 12-step recovery), as well as my everyday life in recovery.
+I write about my treatment (including individual therapy, family therapy, psychiatric therapy, nutritional counseling, residential eating disorder treatment, and 12-step recovery), as well as life as I experience it now.

 I write about the transformation of my recovery from mental & physical to emotional & spiritual.